-Thousands of high-quality tracks that can be filtered to achieve the optimal tone or mood.
+Thousands of high-quality music tracks that can be filtered to achieve the optimal tone or mood.

-From our experience, Soundstripe is the best service for finding and licensing royalty free music online without paying a hefty price on a per song basis.
-The cost of the annual fee is reasonable, and their library consists of quality content with something to match all genres and moods.
+From our experience, Soundstripe is the best service for finding and licensing royalty-free music online without paying a hefty price on a per-song basis.
+The cost of the annual fee is reasonable, and their stock music library consists of quality content with something to match all genres and moods.

 With so much of our world being consumed in the world of multimedia, it is as important as ever for filmmakers and video creatives to capture their viewer's attention whether it be a documentary, wedding film, short film or business commercial.

-Of course, this must be first done visually with images that please the eye or make you feel a certain emotion, but the sound within these creative works can be just as important to truly captivate your audience.
+Of course, this must be first done visually with images that please the eye or make you feel a certain emotion, but the sound or music used within these creative works can be just as important to truly captivate your audience.

-Unless you are fortunate enough to be musically inclined yourself, chances are you'll be relying on outside sources for your audio needs.
-Trying to find quality songs that are free to use on YouTube, Vimeo, Facebook, Instagram and especially for commercial projects.
+Unless you are fortunate enough to be musically inclined yourself, chances are you'll be relying on outside sources for your music needs.
+Trying to find quality songs that are free to use on YouTube, Vimeo, Facebook, Instagram, and especially for commercial projects.

-It wasn't until around this time last year that we discovered Soundstripe, a subscription-based royalty free music service geared to filmmakers and media creatives.
+It wasn't until around this time last year that we discovered Soundstripe, a subscription-based licensing service geared to filmmakers and media creatives offering great music.